-Millions of people around the world—children and adults alike—don't have clean water to drink, let alone for bathing or cooking.
-No one can live without fresh, clean water.
-In many areas, it's impossible for Bible translators to work because water is so unavailable.
-Where translators are able to work at all, their work is slowed down by the ceaseless quest—the desperate need for clean water.
-This is far more than just a problem for translation teams, however.
-Accessing clean water is a life-or-death struggle for multitudes of the people that Wycliffe Associates is trying to reach with God's Word—and many are losing this battle.
-You can help give them the desperately needed gift of clean water—and along the way, give them the life-giving gift of God's Word in their own language.
-Give the gift of life-saving water through Operation Clean Water today.
+In many areas, it’s impossible for Bible translators to work because water is so unavailable.
+Accessing clean water is a life-or-death struggle for multitudes of the people Wycliffe Associates is trying to reach with God’s Word.
+You can help give them the desperately needed gift of clean water through Operation Clean Water—and along the way, give them the life-giving gift of God’s Word in their own language.

 Community Water System Outreach

 Wycliffe Associates provides equipment and training to remote villages to help them gain access to clean water.
-Serving communities with clean water access builds relationships that set the stage for providing the message of God's amazing love through Bible translation!
 Our community development team enables communities to own the process of constructing sustainable water systems.
+Serving communities with clean water access builds relationships that set the stage for providing the message of God’s amazing love through Bible translation.

 Sometimes the best solution for clean water access is to filter an existing contaminated water source.
-Biological sand filters are commonly used in municipal water systems in Western countries.
-NGOs have worked hard to adapt the technology to a household size called Biosand filters.
-The Wycliffe Associates community development team helps provide access to basic tools and training so that microbusinesses that make and sell Biosand water filters can thrive.
-Your donations will assist communities in the training process and help those who are most vulnerable—the ill in clinics and children in schools.
+NGOs have worked hard to adapt the technology used in many municipal water systems in Western countries to a household size called biosand filters.
+Our community development team helps provide access to basic tools and training for microbusinesses that make and sell biosand filters so they can thrive.
+Your donations will assist communities in the training process and help those who are most vulnerable—medical clinics and schools.